jbuck/gitter/README.md

 # Description

 gitter is a project to build a spec, API, and client(s) for a distributed, Twitter-like messaging system using git and github as a backend.
-The aim of gitter is to enable the ease of social networking without the requirement that one give up his or her control over content.
-Using git and github gives more than 1 million users instant access to the gitter messaging system without creating a new account (see http://en.wikipedia.org/wiki/GitHub#Statistics).
+The aim of gitter is to enable the ease of social networking without the requirement that one give up his or her control over content, and that communication not be driven by commercialization.
+Using git and github gives more than 1 million users instant access to the gitter messaging system without creating a new account (see http://en.wikipedia.org/wiki/GitHub#Statistics), and free, open accounts for anyone not already a user.

 # Git/Github Backend

 gitter uses git as a distributed filesystem, and github.com as primary git repo host (note: other git hosts are possible without affecting the architecture).
-All gitter-messages are stored as JSON strings in an empty commit.
+All gitter-messages are stored as JSON strings in the log message of an empty commit.
 All gitter-message commits are done to the `stream` branch in sequence.
 As a result, every gitter-message is globally unique, and identifiable via a git commit sha, and includes metadata such as author, date, etc.

+It is important to emphasize that git and github are used as a backend, but the authors in no way assume users will interact with either directly.
+Instead, operations on git and github will be done via clients.
+However, testing and experimentation can be done without building a full client.
+The architecture is described so that clients can be built.

 ## Users